 The best spots to take photos are before you get to the lighthouse if you’re coming from the paved path.
 There are a few big boulders just off the main path that you can stand on.
 The view is just incredible.
 So if you do plan to take the stairs, it won’t take you by this part so definitely make sure to come down this way!

 When you reach the lighthouse you can see stunning views out onto the Pacific Ocean and the Central Coast.
 There is a water fountain and toilets up here if you need.
+For more information read my article on the Barrenjoey Lighthouse Walk.

 The Observation Point offers stunning view out over Pittwater and Ku-Ring-Gai Chase National Park, especially at sunset.
 If you park at Pittwater Park you’ll walk past Observation Point on your way to Palm Beach.